 Afterhours, a few creature comforts are always a nice touch.
 One of our students brought his guitar during downtime.
 Some books, a journal, or a few games from home are always encouraged.

-Participating in a medical camp or medical elective abroad is a unique experience, we encourage you to take full advantage of your time with us.
+Participating in volunteering and electives abroad is a special experience, we encourage you to take full advantage of your time with us.
 Enjoy engaging with the local communities and helping out in a meaningful way.